 Linda and Camila finally did volunteer work together and they are very happy about it!
-Now, it's your time to invite students from your high school to do some volunteer work.
-Search for information about where you can volunteer in your hometown and create a poster with all the necessary information: the place where people have to go to do the volunteering, what type of activities can be done, what the necessary requirements are, etc. You may also want to foster students' participation by really motivating them by describing the good aspects of doing so.
+Now, it's your turn to invite students from your high school to do some volunteer work.
+Search for information about where you can volunteer in your hometown and create a poster with all the necessary information: the place where people have to go to do the volunteering, what type of activities can be done, what the necessary requirements are, etc.